 Get citations as an Endnote file:

-Mental health is a key component of overall health and wellbeing (WHO 2013).
-The National Survey of Mental Health and Wellbeing conducted in 2007 found that an estimated 1 in 5 (20%) Australians aged 16–85 experienced a mental disorder in the previous 12 months (ABS 2008).
+Mental health is a key component of overall health and wellbeing (WHO 2021).
+The National Study of Mental Health and Wellbeing conducted in 2021 found that an estimated 1 in 5 (21.4%) Australians aged 16–85 experienced a mental disorder in the previous 12 months (ABS 2022a).
 A mental illness can be defined as ‘a clinically diagnosable disorder that significantly interferes with a person’s cognitive, emotional or social abilities’ (COAG Health Council 2017).
 The term itself covers a range of illnesses including anxiety disorders, affective disorders, psychotic disorders and substance use disorders.

 However, a person does not need to meet the criteria for a mental illness or mental disorder to be negatively affected by their mental health (COAG Health Council 2017; Slade et al. 2009).
 Mental health impacts and is impacted by multiple socioeconomic factors, including a person’s access to services, living conditions and employment status.
 Mental health affects not only the individual but also their families and carers (Slade et al. 2009; WHO 2013).

-The National Survey of Mental Health and Wellbeing was a program of 3 targeted mental health epidemiological surveys that based their classification of mental disorders on existing diagnostic criteria to estimate prevalence (ABS 2008).
-The 3 surveys included the National Survey of Mental Health and Wellbeing, the National Survey of People Living with Psychotic Illness, and the Australian Child and Adolescent Survey of Mental Health and Wellbeing (AIHW 2020).
-The data obtained from these surveys are due to be updated in 2020–21 as part of the Intergenerational Health and Mental Health Study, which will consist of 4 surveys over 3 years (ABS 2019; AHHA 2019).
-The National Study of Mental Health and Wellbeing will update data on the prevalence of mental disorders from 2007.
-Another source of information about the mental health of Australians is the Australian Bureau of Statistics (ABS) National Health Survey 2017–18, which provides data on a range of health conditions including mental and behavioural disorders.
-The National Health Survey estimates are based on self-reported data and record a participant as having a mental or behavioural condition during the collection period only if it was also reported as long-term (had lasted, or was expected to last, a minimum of 6 months) (ABS 2018).
+The National Survey of Mental Health and Wellbeing was a program of 3 targeted mental health epidemiological surveys that based their classification of mental disorders on existing diagnostic criteria to estimate prevalence (Slade et al. 2009).
+The 3 surveys included the National Study of Mental Health and Wellbeing (NSMHWB), the National Survey of People Living with Psychotic Illness, and the Australian Child and Adolescent Survey of Mental Health and Wellbeing (AIHW 2020).
+Preliminary data from the 2021 NSMHWB was released in July 2022, with full data expected to be available in July 2023.
+Another source of information about the mental health of Australians is the Australian Bureau of Statistics (ABS) National Health Survey 2020–21, which provides data on a range of health conditions including mental and behavioural disorders.
+The National Health Survey estimates are based on self-reported data and record a participant as having a mental or behavioural condition during the collection period only if it was also reported as long-term (had lasted, or was expected to last, a minimum of 6 months) (ABS 2022b).

 Together, these surveys provide an overview of the prevalence of mental disorders in Australia.

-The 2007 National Survey of Mental Health and Wellbeing estimated that:
+The 2021 National Study of Mental Health and Wellbeing (ABS 2022a) estimated that:

-The National Survey of People Living with a Psychotic Illness 2010 estimated that:
+The National Survey of People Living with a Psychotic Illness 2010 (Morgan et al. 2011) estimated that:

-The Australian Child and Adolescent Survey of Mental Health and Wellbeing 2013–14 (Young Minds Matter) estimated that, in the 12 months before the survey:
+The Australian Child and Adolescent Survey of Mental Health and Wellbeing 2013–14 (Young Minds Matter) (Lawrence et al. 2015) estimated that, in the 12 months before the survey: